VedankNaik/yourmovies/README.md

 * [Demo](#demo)

 ## General info
-Search your movies and add to favourites.
+Search your movies with omdb api and add to favourites.

 ## Technologies
 Project is created with: